What are Roasted Coffee Beans? Everything You Need To Know

 Light roast

 Light roasts, as the name suggests, come in a light shade of brown.
-These coffee beans spend the least amount of time in the final roasting stage, making them retain a lot of flavor.
+These coffee beans spend the least amount of time in the final roasting stage.
 They contain the highest amount of acidity and usually have a high caffeine content.

-People who have been drinking coffee for years prefer light roast coffee beans because of their strength and taste.
-Since light roasts are roasted for the least amount of time, they also tend to have herbal undertones.
+Since light roasts are roasted for the least amount of time, they also tend to have fruity or herbal undertones.
 A light roast usually takes about 7 minutes in the roaster.

 Medium roast